daizutabi/hydraflow/docs/part3-advanced/index.md

   can also use the sweep syntax, but all parameters are included as-is in each command.

 - **`add`**: Additional arguments appended to the end of each command, primarily used for Hydra configuration.
-These are passed as-is, without any expansion.
+When specified at both job and set levels, they are merged with set-level values taking precedence for the same keys.

 Example of the three parameter types: